yonglid/CS205-Final-Project/README.md

 ![test](https://github.com/yonglid/CS205-Final-Project/blob/master/ppt1.png)

 The tunicate, commonly known as the sea squirt, exhibits the phenomenon of blood flow direction reversal.
 There are two main potential methods researched on how the tunicate carries out this nonpareil event: 1) two pacemakers with the same rates but with natural deviations 2) two pacemakers with different rates that change at every k where k is between 1 and infinity pumps.
-The math was initially coded out in python to generate a video simulation of the blood flow in order to observe the two possible etiologies for the blood flow reversal.
+The math was initially coded out in Python to generate a video simulation of the blood flow in order to observe the two possible etiologies for the blood flow reversal.

 One major issue with the research was the length of simulation generation.
 For each 30 second video, about 45 minutes of computations were needed, which is much too long when multiple parameters are needed to be tested.
 For this project, in order to assist in more efficient and productive research to test out more hypotheses on this phenomenon, the team implemented various parallelisations in order to drastically speed up the simulations.
-The python code was coded into C code, writing data points of voltage in correlation with time into a file, which is taken in by a python program to create data plots for visualization/simulation.
+The Python code was coded into C code, writing data points of voltage in correlation with time into a file, which is taken in by a Python program to create data plots for visualization/simulation.

 The main point was to allow for less time spent running the code and more time looking into reasons for the blood flow reversal, though the domain of blood flow simulation is also very interesting to explore (like the lattice boltzmann approach).